Garb of Innocence (2022)

 This work was circuitously informed by my conversations and interactions with migrants who have experienced incarceration and detention (sometimes indefinite) on Canadian soil and the organizations that support them.
 A Garb of Innocence means: if you are presumed innocent, you should be allowed to dress as if you’re innocent (ie your own damn clothes).
 All Canadians are accorded this right.
 Immigration detainees held in Canadian prisons and detention centres are not.

-Created with the support of the Ontario Arts Council and the Toronto Arts Council.
+This series of photographs was created with the support of the Ontario Arts Council and the Toronto Arts Council.

 A Social Construct, 2022